DOES BIBLICAL ORTHODOXY BELIEVE GOD CAN HAVE A MOTHER?

 St. Gregory Nazianzus

 A woman is mother only of what originates within her womb.
 The second person of the Blessed Trinity did not originate in the womb of the Virgin Mother.
 He is without beginning – has always existed – and has no mother.
-The Virgin Mary gave birth to the Christ and so we rightly call Mary Christotokos (Christ bearer).
+The Virgin Mary gave birth to the Christ and so we rightly call Mary Christotokos (Christ bearer) or more commonly Theotokos (God bearer).
 In the person of the Christ, God is present to us in His Incarnate Word as spoken from all eternity so we rightly call Mary the first Tabernacle.
 The Christ present in the womb of the Virgin Mary was the only begotten of the Father, the Pre-existent Logos but the womb of the Virgin did not nourish or ‘mother’ the divinity of the Christ but only His humanity.
 Christ is true God and true man but Mary is Mother only to the humanity of the Christ, not His divinity.
 The humanity of the Christ originated in the womb of the Virgin Mary but His divinity did not have its origin in the womb of Mary nor was it developed in the womb of Mary.
 The Christ child in the womb of Mary grew in age, stature and grace before God and man (Luke 5:52) so obviously that was not the divinity of Christ but the humanity of Christ.
 Christ had emptied Himself of His divine prerogatives (Phil 2: 6-7) and became a man like us in all ways but sin.
 (Hebrew 2:17)

 “As for Mary, she fulfilled the Father's will; in this way, while PHYSICALLY SHE WAS